thoughtbot/superglue/README.md

 ```

-Breezy does not normalize the state, infact there's likely duplication across all pages.
+Breezy does not normalize the client state, infact there's likely duplication across all pages.
 For example, a header being duplicated across multiple pages.

 Instead of normalizing state, Breezy provides tools that makes it easy to update cross-cutting concerns like a shared header.